Pirate-Emperor/Cine_Search_Engine/README.md

 ## Data Source

-The project utilizes a dataset of movie information, including titles, genres, directors, etc. You can update the dataset to include the latest movie information.
+The project utilizes a dataset of movie information, including titles, genres, directors, etc.

 ## Development

 To enhance the project, you can modify the C++ libraries, Python scripts, and HTML templates in the `src`, `templates`, and `static` directories, respectively.
-Some potential areas for improvement include:

 - Enhancing the search algorithm for better relevance and accuracy.
 - Adding more search filters and criteria for users.
 - Improving the design and responsiveness of the HTML user interface.